Bangor University - North Wales Clinical Psychology Programme

 Diversity and Inclusion

-We are committed to increasing the diversity in our profession and are offering, together with the South Wales Clinical Psychology Programme mentorships to candidates from racialised minorities.
+We are committed to increasing the diversity in our profession and are offering, together with the South Wales Clinical Psychology Programme Cefnogi mentorship to candidates from the global majority, for up to six sessions.
 For more information, please email Samantha Owen.

-We value and support trainees with lived experience of mental health difficulties and are working together with current and past trainees to develop this work further.
+We value and support trainees with lived experience of mental health difficulties and are working together with current and past trainees to continue to develop this work further.

 Welsh Language